Slow Cooker Clotted CreamJump to Recipe

 If you’ve never had it before, ignore the name which isn’t very pretty.
 Clots aren’t generally considered delicious.

-Instead, think of this Clotted Cream recipe as some magical mix between cream cheese, butter, and whipped cream.
+Instead, think of this Homemade Clotted Cream Recipe as some magical mix between cream cheese, butter, and whipped cream.
 It ends up being a bit sweet, but also a bit tangy which makes it the perfect topping for pastries and baked goods.

 The traditional way to make it is to let cream sit in a barely on oven for, like, forever.
 That’s all well and good but I really don’t like leaving my oven on overnight so I turned to my slow cooker.
 I figured it could get the job done.

-How to Make Clotted Cream: The Slow Cooker
+How to Make Clotted Cream in The Slow Cooker

 As you can see, this Clotted Cream Recipe is barely a recipe.
 Can something with one ingredient be a recipe?